kruser/atbat-mongodb/README.md

 ### ElasticSearch Storage
 I would like to have other storage options in addition to MongoDB.
 I would especially like to see an ElasticSearch.pm module in *Storage*.
-ElasticSearch offers some faceting capabilities that would let us stat heads to extra quick looks without extra coding.
+ElasticSearch offers some faceting capabilities that would give us extra quick looks without the overhead of the mongo group function.
 Before starting an ElasticSearch option though I think it would be wise to look at using a Mongo River that stores to ElasticSearch downstream of Mongo.

 ### MongoDB Options